cajthamlmatej/master-thesis/docs/docs/extending/plugins/player/api.md

 This is the main communication channel between the plugin and the block.

 For more information about custom blocks, visit the [Custom block documentation](../custom-blocks).

+### `pluginRemoteMessage`

+**Signature**: `on('pluginRemoteMessage', (block: PlayerBlock, message: string, clientId: string | undefined) => void): void`

+The callback is called when this plugin block recieved message from some remote block with same id.
+The clientId is undefined if this instance of player is a viewer.

+For more information about remote communication, visit the [Remote communication documentation](../remote).